Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 Board of Directors

-LEAD Filipino’s Board of Directors are pivotal to the direction of our organization.
+LEAD Filipino’s Board of Directors is pivotal to the direction of our organization.
 They provide guidance and stewardship, while offering hindsight (and insight) that informs the strategic and programmatic paths taken by our Organizers.
-The Board is composed of a small group of Filipin@ community leaders who have proven histories of organizing, engaging, and inspiring young Pin@ys in the San José/Silicon Valley and Greater Bay Area communities.
+The Board is composed of a small group of Filipina/x/o community leaders who have proven histories of organizing, engaging, and inspiring young Filipinas/xs/os in their area.

 Meredith “Mer” Curry Nuñez